cesinco/tableau-dashboard-extension-d3js/README.md

 This function is unsupported: UPPER(string) with parameter types 'string'
 ```

 To make things even more efficient, there's no reason to ask Tableau to do the JOINs for us each time the data is refreshed.
 Instead, we can create a table that has the JOINs already implemented.
-Assuming you have already installed the [SQLite3 command line interface](https://www.sqlite.org/download.html) - and in my specific case, I downloaded [the most recent - v.
+Assuming you have already installed the [SQLite3 command line interface](https://www.sqlite.org/download.html) - and in my specific case, I downloaded [the most recent as of this writing - v.
 3.47.2 - Windows 64 bit set of client tools](https://www.sqlite.org/2024/sqlite-tools-win-x64-3470200.zip), you can create another database and single table directly by copying the JOINed data from the first database you created using the `merge_nyc_data.ipynb` Python notebook, using those tools:

 First, export the relevant data to CSV format - we will save it in a file called `yellow_cab_selected_boroughs.csv`